 3. Sweet Almond Oil

-Ideal for almost all skin types, almond oil helps soothe irritated skin, and is rich in vitamins D and E. It can reduce scarring and protect the skin from UV damage.
+Ideal for almost all skin types, almond oil helps soothe irritated skin, and is rich in vitamins D and E. It can minimize scarring and protect the skin from UV damage.

 Replenish your skin with this rejuvenating rosehip and almond oil moisturizer.
 It’s light and smooth, perfect for sensitive skin on the face and neck, but it’s still hydrating enough for more serious areas like the legs, hands and elbows, which makes it a great multitasking product.